khval/NallePuh/not-working.md

 		* Reads outside of allocated memory
 			(Try press ignore DSI, and cross your fingers.)

-		* Accessing part of OS that’s not allowed.
+		* Accessing part of the OS that’s not allowed.
    			(Sorry nothing can be done, use EUAE)

 		(If possible report problem to game or tool developer, if they are around.)